 - The federal government is maintaining its commitment to transitioning the payment system from fee-for-service to accountable care.

 - Many rural/community hospitals will be returning CARES Act funding.
-Early in the pandemic, many rural hospitals had high cash balances due to CARES Act Funding creating a false sense of security.
+Early in the pandemic, many Rural and Community Hospitals had high cash balances due to CARES Act Funding creating a false sense of security.
 It’s important for CAHs to understand their baseline cash and project future cash if they do need to return funding.

 The Evolution of the Payment System